Tommy’s War is a range of British and Empire figures modelled on the British and Empire armed forces of the First World War,

 - All figures in the Tommy’s War range are models which require assembly and painting.
 Note that these are not pre-painted toy soldiers

-- The figure is advertised at 54mm in height, which is 1/32 scale .
+- The figure is advertised at 1/32 scale .
 However, the figures measure approximately 56-58mm foot to eye, so although marked as 54mm they may not be compatible with other figure or vehicle ranges.
-If you have any questions regarding scale then please don’t hesitate to email email@example.com.
+If you have any questions regarding scale then please don’t hesitate to email firstname.lastname@example.org.

 - The figure is cast in polyurethane resin and is supplied unpainted, the kit requires cleaning and assembly and is not suitable for children under the age of 12.
 Please always take care when working with resin.
 Work in a well ventilated room or wear a face mask as protection from resin dust.